akataria5060/CAFE-DM-public/README.md

 ## Checkpoints

-Not committed here — the alignment checkpoint is 752 MB and the diffusion U-Net 773 MB, both over GitHub's file limit.
-See Releases, or retrain with the commands above.
+Not committed here — the alignment checkpoint is 752 MB and the diffusion U-Net 773 MB, both over GitHub's 100 MB file limit.
+Weights are available from the authors on request.
+All results can be reproduced from scratch with the commands above.

 ## Citation